We’ll now be approaching the UK from the following areas of business: Trusting, Disagreeing, Scheduling and Persuading.

-UK rather uses the applications first logic, but not as extensively as the US, so adaptation may come easier in multicultural teams composed of UK folks and Eastern europeans.
-Comparing the UK to the US even further may even shift the scale towards favouring principles first logics – just as to show that cultural relativity is, well… always relative.
+The UK rather uses the applications first logic, but not as extensively as the US, so adaptation may come easier in multicultural teams composed of UK folks and Eastern Europeans.
+Comparing the UK to the US even further may even shift the scale towards favoring principles first logics – just as to show that cultural relativity is, well… always relative.

 Closing the gap: